orijitghosh/VANESSA-DAM/VANESSA-DAM-CRA/Readme.md

 6. Visual comparison among genotypes, replicates.

+7. Timeseries filtering with kernel smoothing and Butterworth filters

+8. Reproducible code report so that you can generate the figures and analysis without the shiny app from RStudio directly

 A short tutorial is provided (*Easy tutorial to start using VANESSA-DAM-CRA.pdf*) which is self explanatory and should help beginners start using the app right away.